SunGard-Labs/bds-ui/README.md

 You have to use JDK7/JRE7 due to https://java.net/jira/browse/JAX_WS_COMMONS-129

+As EWS is not available via a public repository.
+Follow https://github.com/OfficeDev/ews-java-api/issues/1 for details.
+For the time being, ``clone`` https://github.com/OfficeDev/ews-java-api and ``mvn install`` it.

 ### Pure
 Maven is the primary build platform - therefore the following should always work.
 ```